BryanKCodes/tp/docs/DeveloperGuide.md

 #### Example Usage

 **Step 1.**
-The user has a list of unassigned players with roles and ranks.
+The user has a list of unassigned persons with roles and ranks.
-The application currently shows all players without any teams assigned.
+The application currently shows all persons without any teams assigned.

 ---

 **Step 2.**
 The user executes the `group` command.
-The `GroupCommand` fetches all unassigned players via `Model#getUnassignedPersonList()`.
+The `GroupCommand` fetches all unassigned persons via `Model#getUnassignedPersonList()`.
 `TeamMatcher#matchTeams()` is called to form balanced teams.